 Poorly drained soil, swamps, river bottoms; also flat upland areas with poor drainage.

 Willow Oak - bark, acorns, and habitat are similar.
-However, willow oak leaves are narrow along the entire length, and closely resemble willow leaves, while water oak leaves are broader at the apex.
+However, willow oak leaves are narrow along the entire length, and closely resemble willow leaves, while water oak leaves are broader near the apex.

-Pin Oak - Smooth bark, wet habitat and acorns are similar between the two; however, pin oak has a more typical lobed red oak leaf shape.
-Water oak does not have the dense, downward-sloping lower branches of pin oak.
+Pin Oak - Bark, habitat and acorns are similar between the two; however, pin oak has a more typical, deeply-lobed leaf shape.
+Also, water oak does not have the dense, downward-sloping lower branches of pin oak.

-Shingle Oak - Both shingle and water oak have oblong, non-lobed leaves and small acorns; however, shingle oak leaves are uniformly oval in shape, while water oak leaves are broader at the apex.
+Shingle Oak - Both shingle and water oak have oblong, non-lobed leaves and small acorns; however, shingle oak leaves have a uniform oblong shape, like laurel, while water oak leaves appear top-heavy (broader near the apex).
 Shingle oak bark is also rougher than water oak.